 Poems of Living & Dying, Praying & Playing, Belonging & Longing

-with 12 Full-Color Paintings/Illustrations by Breanna Slike
+Full-Color Paintings/Illustrations by Breanna Slike

 Composed in lyrical, penetrating, sometimes playful words, these poems aim to evoke, provoke, and soak the reader in both the earthy and the transcendent.
 66 poems, varied in style, are organized into 7 sections:

 As the author states in the Introduction:

 What do I mean by Glory?
 A taste, a flicker, a glimpse, a glimmer; a flash, a whisper, a rustling breeze; a fleeting moment that lingers on taste buds, nerve ends, rides overtones of sound, tingles with goose bumps of closeness, surprise, recognition…

 God is for us, with us, in us, among us; but only in the glimpses—usually coming uninvited, unexpected—are we awake to God’s presence and life’s mysteries and surprises.

 We may be awakened in momentary, sensory experiences—as the Spirit hovers over our chaos—of beauty, living things, a word spoken, thin places….

 Moments in which we receive glimpses of glory are worth holding and treasuring.
 That is my purpose in writing these poems.